University of North Texas at Dallas College of Law,

 Thompson Coburn LLP;

-Maia represents a broad range of clients in state and federal courts as part of her work within Thompson Coburn's litigation and bankruptcy practice groups.
+Maia represents a broad range of clients in state and federal courts as part of her work within Thompson Coburn's litigation, labor & employment, and bankruptcy practice groups.

 During law school Maia served as a legal extern for the Honorable Kimberly Priest Johnson of the Eastern District of Texas.
 She earned several law school scholarships including the coveted Dallas Bar Foundation's Sarah T. Hughes Scholarship, awarded annually to exceptional minority student leaders from Dallas law schools.
 Maia also earned a Regional Championship title in the Texas Young Lawyers Association Mock Trial Competition.